 Segments of the Wormwood Canal system have been previously recommended as not eligible to the NRHP and the CRHR due to a lack of integrity.
-The current survey identified a segment of the Wormwood Canal on the west side of Drew Road, at the northern boundary of the Project area; the canal then turns to the east outside of the Project area.
+The current survey identified a segment of the Wormwood Canal on the west side of Drew Road, just outside of the eastern boundary of the Project area; the canal then continues north away from the Project area.
 A segment of the Wormwood Drain is located on the east side of Drew Road, outside of the Project area to the east.
-Therefore, the Wormwood Canal System is located adjacent to the Project area, and will not be altered or impacted directly by the Project.
+Therefore, the Wormwood Canal System is located in close proximity, but outside of the Project area, and will not be altered or impacted directly by the Project.
 Project implementation will not result in a direct effect to historic resources.
 No further work is recommended.